lordhubert/HLFindDevice/README.md

 ![image of FindDevice](https://user-images.githubusercontent.com/31931010/117501891-8c7b0f00-af33-11eb-94d7-6b4ee4b6e090.png)

 ## Installation
-The [GitHub releases page](https://github.com/microsoft/FindDevice/releases) has the latest builds for both Windows and Linux.
+The [GitHub releases page](https://github.com/lordhubert/HLFindDevice/releases) has the latest builds - win-x64 only for now.
 Simply download and unzip your desired build and run FindDevice!

 You likely will need to edit your firewall rules to allow FindDevice to work properly.
-It relies on inbound connections to UDP port 5353.
+It relies on inbound connections on UDP port 5353.

 ## Usage
   FindDevice [options]